michielbouw/spc-website/README.md

         ```

 Push the app and let dokku build the container.
+Choose root_domain here when you want to deploy to root domain.
 This can take a while.

         ```shell
-        git remote add dokku <ssh host>:<app_name>
+        git remote add dokku <ssh host>:<app_name OR root_domain>
         git push dokku master
         ```